openstad/openstad-docs/technical/deploying/backups.md

 There is also a shell script to be found that can connect to a Openstack storage, although this one is not added to a cron and has to be added manually.

+(We advise backupping at least Mysql and Mongodb also to an external provider.)